crumbhole/ci-github-notifier/README.md

 A lightweight container to post the status of a CI task to GitHub, allowing GitHub users to see the status of a PR or Branch.

 # API information
-A repository status notification message to GitHub consists of three elements
+A repository status notification message to GitHub consists of four elements

 | Name 	| Type |	Description|
 |----   |----   |   ----    |